farohan/landing-page/README.md

 ## Welcome to my Landing Page

-This is a website where you can access the most frequently visited sites.
+From websites like Google to W3Schools to even Amazon, this is a website where you can access the most frequently visited sites.

-**Technology Used**
+**Technology Used:**

 HTML5, CSS3